-All employees including contractors working on airside of Melbourne Airport must wear approved nonslip soled footwear that is both sturdy and practical.
-Acceptable footwear is to be of Australian Standards, footwear must be of a closed toe style and steel capped.
+All employees, including contractors, working on airside of Melbourne Airport must wear closed toe style, nonslip soled footwear that is both sturdy and practical.
+Acceptable footwear is to be of Australian Standards (as listed above).
+Where a specific type of footwear is mandated (i.e. steel cap or composite boots on a construction site), employees must ensure to abide with the mandate.